KCUR-FM: Financial problems

 In 1961, the University of Kansas City Board of Trustees decided to drop operation of KCUR from the 1962 budget along with the elimination of the intercollegiate athletic program.
 This was a time of financial problems for KCU, leading to its merger into the University of Missouri system a few years later.
 An Editorial in the Kansas City Times suggested several reasons why the university should reconsider its decision including, "In the community, it (KCUR) is a source of education, culture and pleasure."

 The decision to eliminate funding for KCUR was reversed at the next meeting.
 In 1965 — two years after UKC became the University of Missouri-Kansas City — the station moved to 524 Pierce Street.
 The MU board approved purchase of $24,000 worth of transmitter equipment that more than doubled the station's coverage area, boosting its broadcasting power to 40,000 watts.

 NPR affiliation

 In 1970, KCUR was awarded a grant of $7,500 from the Corporation for Public Broadcasting for Community Service.
 A year later, it became a charter member and network affiliate of NPR.
 In 1976, KCUR-FM moved to 5327 Holmes and the signal was expanded to 100,000 watts.

-In 1985, KCUR moved to its current location in the Student Services Building at 4825 Troost.
+In 1985, KCUR moved to its ongoing location in the Student Services Building at 4825 Troost.
 Over the next few years, the public radio programming was streamlined and most of the volunteers were either eliminated from on-air responsibilities or became employees of KCUR.
 The station began broadcasting 24 hours a day with the BBC World Service being heard in the overnight hours.